jlmelville/sneer/docs/datasets.md

 Between all these data sets, that should be enough data to be getting on with.
-Watch out for the large data sets - due to sneer's design and pure-R nature, it's easy to slow your system to a crawl or just run out of memory.
+Watch out for the large data sets - due to sneer's design and pure-R nature, it's easy to have it sit there churning away for hours, or just run out of memory.
 I suggest experimenting with sub sets of 100-1000 data points before committing to embedding the entire MNIST data set (hint: you probably don't want to do that).

 Previous: [Concepts](concepts.html).
 Next: [Preprocessing](preprocessing.html).
 Up: [Index](index.html).